eirikbakke/studycaster/Readme.txt

   * Set the SC_JDK_HOME variable in SCNative/Makefile to point to the JDK 1.5
     directory.
 Also add the "include" and "include/win32" JDK 1.5 directories to the include directories for the SCNative C compiler configuration, for both the Debug and the Release configuration.
+It also seems the working directory must be explicitly included for context-sensitive help to work.
 For instance:
       C:/Program Files (x86)/Java/jdk1.5.0_22/include;
       C:/Program Files (x86)/Java/jdk1.5.0_22/include/win32
+      .
     This hardcoding is ugly and should be avoided in the future.
 * To set server location
   (e.g. http://www.example.com/studycaster_devel)